 - The Haarlem Fair (Kermis in Dutch) is held from mid-April to the end of April on the Grote Markt.
 Good old-fashioned fairground attractions combined with the usual assortment of fair fare make for an entertaining evening.

-- The annual flower parade of the Bollenstreek (Bloemencorso van de Bollenstreek) is a not-to-be missed visual spectacular held at the end of every April in Haarlem.
-Around 20 floats decorated with technicolour blooms will not only amaze young and old, but smell gorgeous too!
+- The annual Bloemencorso flower parade of the Bollenstreek is a not-to-be missed visual spectacular.
+Around 20 floats and 30 cars decorated with technicolour blooms will not only amaze young and old, but smell gorgeous too!